-- Heart Disease.
-Blockage of the arteries in the heart that can lead to death has happened in some people during treatment with ERLEADA.
-Your healthcare provider will monitor you for signs and symptoms of heart problems during your treatment with ERLEADA.
-Call your healthcare provider or go to the nearest emergency room right away if you get chest pain or discomfort at rest or with activity, or shortness of breath during your treatment with ERLEADA. - Fractures and falls.
+- Heart disease, stroke, or mini-stroke.
+Bleeding in the brain or blockage of the arteries in the heart or in part of the brain have happened in some people during treatment with ERLEADA and can lead to death.
+Your healthcare provider will monitor you for signs and symptoms of heart or brain problems during your treatment with ERLEADA.
+Call your healthcare provider or get medical help right away if you get: - o chest pain or discomfort at rest or with activity - shortness of breath

+- trouble talking or understanding - o trouble seeing in one or both eyes - numbness or weakness of the face, arm, or leg, especially on one side of the body - \circ dizziness, loss of balance or coordination, or trouble walking - Fractures and falls.
 ERLEADA treatment can cause bones and muscles to weaken and may increase your risk for falls and fractures.
 Falls and fractures have happened in people during treatment with ERLEADA.
 Your healthcare provider will monitor your risks for falls and fractures during treatment with ERLEADA. - Seizure.
 Treatment with ERLEADA may increase your risk of having a seizure.
 You should avoid activities where a sudden loss of consciousness could cause serious harm to yourself or others.
 Tell your healthcare provider right away if you have a loss of consciousness or seizure.
 Your healthcare provider will stop ERLEADA if you have a seizure during treatment.